MirrorNetworking/Mirror/doc/Components/NetworkManagerHUD.md

 ## Using the HUD

-The Network Manager HUD starts in Server + Host mode, and displays buttons relating to hosting and joining a  multiplayer game.
+The Network Manager HUD starts in Server + Client mode, and displays buttons relating to hosting and joining a  multiplayer game.

-### Server + Host
+### Server + Client

-Click the Server + Host button to start a game as a host on the local network.
+Click the Server + Client button to start a game as a host on the local network.
 This client is both the host *and* one of the players in the game.
 It uses the information from the Network Info section in the inspector to host the game.

 When you click this button, the HUD switches to a simple display of network details, and a Stop button which allows you to stop hosting the game and return to the main HUD menu.